-New Brunswick's Fundy Coast Drive (or Fundy Coast Drive) is the name of a scenic drive stretching along the entire southern shore of New Brunswick, in Canada.
+New Brunswick's Fundy Coast Drive is a very scenic drive along the coastline of New Brunswick, in Canada.

 What is the Fundy Coastal Drive?